JRL 430: Blogging and Interactive Journalism (CRN #17676 – 3 credits)

 Electronic Resources: Although most readings and items will be posted on the course blog, I will often message the entire class via email.
 You are responsible for checking your email regularly.

 Laptop policy: You must have a laptop computer in every class.
-Not having your laptop when needed will result in a 10-point deduction (because you’re essentially absent).
-Limited laptops are available to be signed out for classroom use; ALL students must complete an equipment use contract on the first day of class (see handout for details – also available on eCampus).
+Limited laptops are available to be signed out for classroom use.

-Cell Phones, Pagers, iPods, Text Messaging, Facebook, Email, etc.: Silence your mobile devices before class begins, and don’t use your laptop to text, play online, check Facebook, or anything other than take notes because seriously people.
+Cell Phones, Pagers, iPods, Text Messaging, Facebook, Email, etc.: Phones must be silenced and out of sight in class (pockets or purses), and don’t use your laptop to text, play online, check Facebook, or anything other than take notes because seriously people.
+Ignoring this will result in being marked absent for the day.